Mineral: A naturally occurring substance which has uniform composition is called mineral.

 Ores: Every mineral many not contain a resource in sufficient quantity.
 Some minerals can be inaccessible because of geographical or technological factors.
 Resources can be profitably extracted from minerals from some selected sources only.
 Minerals from which a metal can be profitably extracted are called ores.

-Occurrence and Extraction of Metals
+Occurrence of Ores

-Source of metal: Metals occur in earth’s crust and in sea water; in the form of ores.
-Earth’s crust is the major source of metal.
-Sea water contains many salts; such as sodium chloride, magnesium chloride, etc.
+Source of metal: Metals occur in earth's crust and in sea water, in the form of ores.
+Earth's crust is the major source of metal.
+Sea water contains many salts, such as sodium chloride, magnesium chloride, etc.

-Metals found at the bottom of reactivity series are least reactive and they are often found in nature in free-state; such as gold, silver, copper, etc. Copper and silver are also found in the form of sulphide and oxide ores.
+Metals found at the bottom of reactivity series are least reactive and they are often found in nature in free-state, such as gold, silver, copper, etc. Copper and silver are also found in the form of sulphide and oxide ores.